zrythm/zrythm/doc/user/playback-and-recording/loop-points-and-markers.rst

 The loop points indicate the area that will be looped during playback, if looping is enabled.

-.. note:: This only applies to the timeline ruler, covered in :ref:`timeline-ruler`.
+.. note:: This only applies to the :ref:`timeline ruler <editing/timeline:Ruler>`.

 Cue Point
 ---------